-Growing Vegetables in Containers - Simple Container Vegetable Gardening Instructions
+Growing Vegetables in Containers for Small Vegetable Varieties

-Learn about growing vegetables in containers for small spaces, balconies and roof tops with simple instructions.
-Container vegetable gardening can sometimes be more successful than conventional gardening as you can control the growing conditions more easily.
+Container vegetable gardening is ideal for small spaces, balconies, urban-homesteading and roof tops.
+Growing vegetables in containers and pots can sometimes be more successful than conventional gardening as you can control the growing conditions more easily.
 You can easily move your plants from one area to another, and your soil moisture content is often better than open ground.

 Another way of container vegetable gardening is to grow your plants and vegetables in wooden boxes, with a fixed grid and to plant within each grid which measures one square foot.
 This method is called Square Foot Gardening.

-You can use almost any type of container to grow your vegetables in, from the simple bucket to purpose made planters.
-In the past I have used plastic buckets, old sinks, polystyrene boxes retrieved from the fruiterers, cut down wine barrels and plastic window box planters.
+You can create a container vegetable garden any type of container from the simple bucket to purpose made planters and pots.
+In the past I have used plastic buckets, old sinks, polystyrene boxes retrieved from the fruiterer, cut down wine barrels and window box planters.

 As long as you have good soil, a sunny place, fresh seed and good drainage in your containers, you can grow vegetables in containers anywhere.